Communications Protocol

 Comms Protocol

-Communications at the University of Calgary is a shared responsibility between the Office of Advancement and communications teams located within - and accountable to - the university's faculties and business units.
+Communications at the University of Calgary is a shared responsibility between the Office of Communications and Community Engagement and communications teams located within - and accountable to - the university's faculties and business units.

 The Communications Protocol helps define the relationship between communications teams, and defines what communications services are available for free or at cost.